CrunchyData/postgres-operator/hugo/content/Security/_index.md

 This server.key and server.crt can then be used to access the *pgo-apiserver* REST API from the pgo CLI on your client host.

+Should you desire to alter the default TLS settings for the Postgres Operator, you can set the following variables in bash:

+To disable TLS and make an unsecured connection on port 8080 instead of connecting securely over the default port, 8443, set:

+Bash environment variables

+    DISABLE_TLS=true
+    PGO_APISERVER_PORT=8080

+Or inventory variables if using Ansible

+    pgo_disable_tls='false'
+    pgo_apiserver_port=8443

+To disable TLS verifcation, set the follwing as a Bash environment variable

+    export TLS_NO_VERIFY=false

+Or the following in the inventory file is using Ansible

+    pgo_tls_no_verify='false'